 I remember vividly what happened when I missed my 3rd squat attempt at 130kg (to break my own National record of 128.5kg) during IPF World’s in Texas.
 When the bar was on my back, I had a brief moment of doubt, “am I strong enough to do this?”
 This brief moment of doubt translated to a squat that was not low enough.
 I missed the attempt not because of my physical limitation (because I can actually squat that weight) but because of my mind.

 There were times when I wondered if I am a good enough coach, because, you know, I don’t have a bikini bod.
 But I am very grateful that through the changes and growth I have seen in our FuelFit coaches and students alike, and more recently winning the Asia Fitness Conference Personal Trainer of the Year award, I know that I am enough.

 Knowing I am enough, allows me to continue growing and contributing to others.

-My wish for you is to know that you are enough, always, as long as you are doing your best and is in contribution, in what whatever ways big or small.
-And on the other side, always be generous with your words of gratitude and authentic acknowledgement because you never know how that could change someone’s moment, or day, or even life.
+My wish for you is to know that you are enough, always.
+As long as you are doing your best and are in contribution, in whatever ways big or small.
+And on the other side, always be generous with your words of gratitude and authentic acknowledgement.
+You never know how that could change someone’s moment, or day, or even life.

 Be kind always, to others, and to yourself.